-English is a very popular and necessary language nowadays and you simply cannot do without it.
-It is spoken by the majority of society and is therefore a much needed language not only for communication on holiday, but also at work or school.
+English is a prevalent and necessary language nowadays, and you cannot do without it.
+Verb DO is spoken by most of society and is a much-needed language for communication on holidays and at work or school.

-But learning English, especially for self-taught learners, may not be the easiest thing to do.
+But learning English, especially for self-taught learners, may be challenging.
 That’s why we’ve prepared a short article with a few examples to help you learn something new together.

-We are talking about irregular verbs, which are crucial for everyday communication in English.
-Without knowing them, you will be confused both in the spoken word and in comprehension.
+We are talking about irregular verbs crucial for everyday English communication.
+You need to know them to be clear in the spoken word and incomprehension.
 That’s why we’re going to take a look at some irregular verbs.

 Irregular verbs

 These are verbs whose forms we need to learn.
-Each irregular verb has 3 forms that are either spelled completely differently or have different pronunciations.
+Each irregular verb has three states that are either spelled completely differently or have different pronunciations.

 To understand and use the tenses correctly, we must know these verbs by heart.
-Fortunately, for normal conversation, we will only need some basic verbs.
+Fortunately, for everyday conversation, we will only need some basic verbs.

 The verb DO

-The verb DO, or to do, is undoubtedly one of the most commonly used verbs in English ever.
+The verb DO, or to do, is undoubtedly one of English’s most commonly used verbs.
 That is why we need to know and be able to use all its forms.

-The past tense DO literally requires knowledge of these forms.
-Without them, we would not be able to form the past tense at all.
+The past tense DO requires knowledge of these forms.
+Without them, we could not form the past tense at all.

 Forms of the verb DO